Spatial design - XS0210

 Your qualification will be a Bachelor of Spatial Design

-Year 3: You’ll work on projects ranging from real client briefs involving cultural, commercial and community organisations, to more speculative briefs that explore the opportunities and challenges of a continually transforming contemporary society.
+In your final year, you’ll work on projects that prepare for your transition into professional practice.
+You’ll work with clients from cultural, community or commercial organisations, through to more speculative briefs conceived to explore the challenges and opportunities of continually transforming contemporary society.

 Interested in this Specialisation?